Presto card: Rollout

 The Launch 1 trial concluded 30 September 2008.

-The Presto card has been introduced in stages beginning in the fourth quarter of 2009.
+The Presto card was introduced in stages beginning in the fourth quarter of 2009.

 Stage 1

 The first stage of the production rollout schedule was launched on 30 November 2009 and included a limited number of recruited customers to test the system.
 Stage One included Oakville, Bronte and Union GO Stations, TTC Union Subway Station, and ten Oakville Transit buses on three routes.

 Stage 2

 The second stage of the production rollout schedule was launched on 10 May 2010.
 In this stage, the Presto system became available to the general public and transit users were able to purchase Presto cards and use them at participating stations and transit systems.
 Stage Two was launched similarly to Stage One, but with full participation from Oakville Transit and Burlington Transit.
 GO Transit continued its system-wide rollout, with the Lakeshore East, Milton and Georgetown lines coming online at a rate of a few stations a week.
 The Toronto Transit Commission added six downtown stations (St. George, Queen's Park, St. Patrick, Dundas, College, Bloor/Yonge) to the Presto system.
 Two more stations (Kipling and Islington) were added in mid-2010.
 The third stage of the production rollout schedule was scheduled for the fourth quarter of 2010 to bring more transit systems and stations into the Presto system.